festwertspeicher/jacques-loom/docs/_posts/2022-05-23-application-prototype-fund-hardware.md

 By disclosing the product development, the project does not have to be ready for the market before it reaches people and communities.
 As a Minimum Viable Product, it can be tested whether there is any interest and need at all for a finished consumer product.

-Through a collaborative product development, the project can be improved continuously in an iterative way.
+Through collaborative product development, the project can be improved continuously in an iterative way.
 People from different disciplines can contribute their skills and benefit from each other.
 The project needs people to continuously test the loom, contribute their wishes, suggestions and experiences and develop it further.
 The exchange of knowledge and information promotes communities, strengthens efforts for standardization, modularity, expandability, repairability and maintainability.

 > What skills do you bring to the table to implement the project?